maurya-anand/maurya-anand/README.md

 ## 📝 Projects

+-   SRA annotator : A command-line tool for retrieving annotations from the NCBI SRA database. (https://github.com/maurya-anand/sra-annotator) (Python)

--   AMA : An automatic pipeline for exploration of SRA datasets with sequences as a query (<https://github.com/maurya-anand/AMA>) (Perl)
+-   AMA : An automatic pipeline for exploration of SRA datasets with sequences as a query (<https://github.com/maurya-anand/AMA>) (Perl, Docker)

 -   Covid19 tracker using Django: <https://covidlive.herokuapp.com/> (Python Django, HighchartsJS)